 Do I get vacation, holidays, and sick days?

-All Corps members at SOME are given positions of responsibility.
-Corps members work 40 hours a week as assigned.
-Each Corps member is entitled to two weeks of vacation during the year as well as ten legal holidays, and sick days.
+Each Corps member is entitled to two weeks of vacation and 11 sick days during the year as well as ten legal holidays.

 What about my student loans?

 SOME will provide a letter that indicates the duration of your service, August to July, and the amount of your stipend.
 Most lenders will offer deferment or forbearance on your loan(s) due to economic hardship.
 It would be wise to contact your lenders now to discuss this matter and let them know of your possible full-time service and if they will allow deferment or forbearance.

 For any other question, contact Tracey Peranich at 202.793.5843 or [email protected].